-One of those who originally thought the resurrection was simply a myth, only to reverse his position like Morison, was one of the world’s leading legal scholars, Dr. Simon Greenleaf.
+Legal scholar, Dr. Simon Greenleaf, decided to put Jesus’ resurrection on trial by examining the evidence.
 Greenleaf helped to put the Harvard Law School on the map.
-He wrote the three-volume legal masterpiece A Treatise on the Law of Evidence, which has been called the “greatest single authority in the entire literature of legal procedure.”
+He also wrote the three-volume legal masterpiece A Treatise on the Law of Evidence, which has been called the “greatest single authority in the entire literature of legal procedure.”
 The U.S. judicial system today still relies on rules of evidence established by Greenleaf.

-Yet the more Greenleaf investigated the record of history, the more stunned he was at the powerful evidence supporting the claim that Jesus had indeed risen from the tomb.
-Greenleaf’s skepticism was being challenged by an event that had changed the course of human history.
+Contrary to what skeptics might have expected, the more Greenleaf investigated the record of history, the more evidence he discovered supporting the claim that Jesus had indeed risen from the tomb.

-Greenleaf was unable to explain several dramatic changes that took place shortly after Jesus died, the most baffling being the behavior of the disciples.
+So, what was that evidence?
+Greenleaf observed several dramatic changes that took place shortly after Jesus died, the most baffling being the behavior of the disciples.
 It wasn’t just one or two disciples who insisted Jesus had risen; it was all of them.
 Applying his own rules of evidence to the facts, Greenleaf arrived at his verdict.

-In a shocking reversal of his position, Greenleaf accepted Jesus’ resurrection as the best explanation for the events that took place immediately after his crucifixion.
-To this brilliant legal scholar and former atheist, it would have been impossible for the disciples to persist with their conviction that Jesus had risen if they hadn’t actually seen the risen Christ.
+After evaluating all the evidence, Greenleaf accepted Jesus’ resurrection as the best explanation for the events that took place immediately after his crucifixion.
+To this brilliant legal scholar it would have been impossible for the disciples to persist with their conviction that Jesus had risen if they hadn’t actually seen the risen Christ.

-In his book The Testimony of the Evangelists, Greenleaf documents the evidence that caused him to change his mind.
+To this legal expert, the case for Jesus’ resurrection was so compelling that he had no doubt it would hold up in a court of law.
+In his book The Testimony of the Evangelists, Greenleaf documents the evidence supporting his conclusion.
 In his conclusion he challenges those who seek the truth about the resurrection to fairly examine the evidence.

-Greenleaf was so persuaded by the evidence that he became a committed Christian.
-He believed that any unbiased person who honestly examines the evidence as in a court of law will conclude what he did – that Jesus Christ has truly risen.
+Greenleaf believed that any unbiased person who honestly examines the evidence as in a court of law will conclude what he did – that Jesus Christ has truly risen.